Knowledge Base Sections ▾

 • Anthropic-compatible: environment variable ANTHROPIC_BASE_URL=https://gate.joingonka.ai and the same jg- key.

 Cursor.
 Open Settings → Models, enable OpenAI API Key, enter https://gate.joingonka.ai/v1 in the Override Base URL field, paste your jg- key, and add the MiniMaxAI/MiniMax-M2.7 model.
-Detailed guide in the Cursor with Gonka article.
+Detailed breakdown in the article about Cursor with Gonka.

 Continue.dev.
 An open-source extension for VS Code and JetBrains, a direct competitor to Copilot.
-In the configuration, specify the openai provider, apiBase set to https://gate.joingonka.ai/v1, and your jg- key.
+In the configuration, specify the openai provider, apiBase as https://gate.joingonka.ai/v1, and your jg- key.
 Step-by-step setup in the Continue.dev guide.

 Cline.
-An AI agent for VS Code that autonomously edits files.
-In the settings, select the OpenAI Compatible provider, base URL https://gate.joingonka.ai/v1, jg- key, and Kimi K2.6 model.
-Details in the Cline article.
+An AI agent for VS Code that edits files autonomously.
+In settings, select the OpenAI Compatible provider, base URL https://gate.joingonka.ai/v1, jg- key, and Kimi K2.6 model.
+Details in the article about Cline.

 Step 3.
 Verify.
-Give the assistant a simple task — for example, write a function or explain a snippet of code.
-If you receive a response, the switch is complete: you can cancel your Copilot subscription and continue working without limits.
+Give the assistant a simple task — for example, writing a function or explaining a code snippet.
+If the response arrives, the switch is complete: you can cancel your Copilot subscription and continue working without limits.

 When to stick with Copilot and when to switch

-Pay-as-you-go is not always beneficial for everyone — the choice depends on how you use AI in your work.
+Pay-as-you-go is not always advantageous or suitable for everyone — the choice depends on how exactly you use AI in your workflow.

-Switching to your own key is worth it if you:
+It is worth switching to your own API key if you:

-• actively use AI throughout the workday and regularly hit your monthly premium request limit;
+• actively use AI throughout the workday and regularly hit the monthly limit for premium requests;

-• want predictable costs that grow strictly in proportion to usage, rather than a fixed fee with the risk of extra charges;
+• want predictable costs that grow strictly in proportion to your usage, rather than a fixed fee with the risk of additional charges;

-• often work in agentic modes (autonomous editing, multi-step tasks) that consume the premium limit the fastest;
+• frequently work in agent modes (autonomous editing, multi-step tasks) that consume the premium limit the fastest;

-• are satisfied with open-weight frontier models — Kimi K2.6, MiniMax M2.7;
+• are satisfied with frontier open-weight models like Kimi K2.6, MiniMax M2.7, and DeepSeek V4 Flash;

-• appreciate that one key works simultaneously across multiple clients — Cursor, Continue.dev, Cline — and you don't need to change it when switching editors.
+• value the fact that one key works across multiple clients — Cursor, Continue.dev, Cline — and you don't need to change it when switching editors.

-• write code episodically and do not approach the limits — then a $10 subscription is more than enough;
+• write code occasionally and rarely approach the limits — then a $10 subscription is more than enough;

-• are tied to a specific proprietary model like GPT or Claude for specialized tasks where that exact model is vital;
+• are tied to a specific proprietary model like GPT or Claude for specialized tasks where that specific model is essential;

-• value Copilot's deep native integration with the GitHub ecosystem and do not want to configure anything manually.
+• value the deep native integration of Copilot with the GitHub ecosystem and do not want to configure anything manually.

-A sensible scenario is a hybrid one: keep the basic subscription for native integration, but move heavy agentic tasks and experiments that burn tokens to your jg- key.
-This way, you don't hit limits in the middle of the month and pay for volume in cents.
-To estimate the numbers for your profile, start with the 10 million free tokens and track your actual usage for a week.
+A sensible scenario is a hybrid approach: keep the base subscription for native integration, while offloading heavy agent tasks and experiments that burn through tokens to your jg- key.
+This way, you don't hit limits in the middle of the month and only pay cents for the actual volume used.
+To estimate the numbers for your profile, start with the free 10 million tokens and check your actual usage over a week.

-GitHub Copilot is a subscription ($10—19/mo per seat) with monthly limits on premium requests to GPT and Claude.
-The alternative is pay-as-you-go on the Gonka network: frontier models like Kimi K2.6 and MiniMax M2.7 at $0.003 per million tokens, with no limits and no subscription fees.
-An active developer using 50M tokens per month pays about 24 cents instead of a fixed subscription with the risk of hitting a ceiling.
-A single jg- key connects to Cursor, Continue.dev, and Cline via an OpenAI- or Anthropic-compatible format, and 10 million free tokens upon registration allow you to check your usage on your own tasks before the first top-up.
+GitHub Copilot is a subscription ($10–19/month per seat) with monthly limits on premium requests to GPT and Claude.
+An alternative is pay-as-you-go on the Gonka network: frontier models Kimi K2.6, MiniMax M2.7, and DeepSeek V4 Flash at $0.0032 per million tokens, with no limits and no subscription fees.
+An active developer using 50M tokens per month pays about 24 cents instead of a fixed subscription with the risk of hitting a cap.
+One jg- key connects to Cursor, Continue.dev, and Cline via an OpenAI- or Anthropic-compatible format, and 10 million free tokens upon registration allow you to check the usage on your own tasks before the first top-up.

 Want to learn more?